sepehrmn/sepehrmn/README.md

 Personal interests include spatial computing, healthcare, computational psychiatry, and applying AI in these areas.

-I am passionate and energetic about what I do and always happy to work with like-minded people.

 ## Socials

 The best way to reach me is via email.
 I am active on Linkedin and X (Twitter).
 I'm hoping to write more on Substack.